privacyguides/privacyguides.org/docs/email.md

 #### :material-check:{ .pg-green } Custom Domains and Aliases

 Paid Tuta accounts can use either 15 or 30 aliases depending on their plan and unlimited aliases on [custom domains](https://tuta.com/faq#custom-domain).
-Tuta doesn't allow for [subaddressing (plus addresses)](https://tuta.com/faq#plus), but you can use a [catch-all](https://tuta.com/howto#settings-global) with a custom domain.
+Tuta doesn't allow for [sub-addressing (plus addresses)](https://tuta.com/faq#plus), but you can use a [catch-all](https://tuta.com/howto#settings-global) with a custom domain.

 #### :material-information-outline:{ .pg-blue } Private Payment Methods